samboy/WOFF/README.md

 behind a paywall.

-To compile and install, make sure you have the zlib development libraries installed (e.g. in CentOS6 `yum -y install zlib-install` as root), then
+To compile and install, make sure you have the zlib development libraries installed (e.g. in CentOS6 `yum -y install zlib-devel` as root), then

     git clone https://github.com/samboy/WOFF
     cd WOFF